chfrank-cgn/chfrank-cgn.github.io/cluster-registration.md

 ### Lifecycle protection

-The cattle-cluster-agent will modify some of the resources during its startup, so we need to protect all the converted Kubernetes resources in the manifest from Terraform lifecycle change:
+The cattle-cluster-agent will modify some of the resources during its startup, so we need to protect all the converted Kubernetes resources in the manifest from Terraform lifecycle changes:

 ```
   lifecycle {